Thanks to the ASPCA for their support; $10,000 grant awarded

 Best Friends Animal Society

-Thanks to Best Friends Animal Society, PetSmart Charities for their $5000 grant awared to our Dona Ana Pets Alive! effort in May 2013 to save animals from our municipal shelter.
-This grant makes it possible for us to run adoption promotions such as our current one throughout the year to increase our adoptions and lifesaving capabilities.
+Thanks to Best Friends Animal Society in partnershp with PetSmart Charities for their $5000 grant awared to our Dona Ana Pets Alive! effort in May 2013 to save animals from our municipal shelter.
+This grant makes it possible for us to run adoption promotions, such as our free summer promo, to increase our adoptions and lifesaving capabilities.
 Our goal this year was to have at least a 20% increase in our rescue numbers, and so far for the first part of this year incomparison to the last six months of last year, we are at a 60% increase.

 Our fosters/volunteers make it possible; thank you!